LiztheWz/My386Blog/_posts/2025-04-14-film-analysis.md

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/writer_proportion.png)

 Francis Ford Coppola takes the lead with half the films he has written winning Best Picture.
-Following him is Billy Wilder at 29%, and Ethan Coen, Joel Coen, Steven Zaillian, and William Shakespear at 20%.

 #### Producers
 Producers, unlike the directors, deal with the practical execution of the film.
 Hence, all the logistical planning, hiring, and financial management falls under their roof.
 The process of film-making is no joke so these guys have a pretty big responsibility under their belt.